Khovanov homotopy type, Burnside category, and products: Cubical flow categories

-A \emph{facet} of $X$ is the closure of a connected component of the codimension-$1$ boundary of $X$.
+\begin{definition} A \emph{facet} of $X$ is the closure of a connected component of the codimension-$1$ boundary of $X$.
 (If $X$ is a polytope then this agrees with the usual definition of facets.)
 A \emph{multifacet} of $X$ is a (possibly empty) union of disjoint facets of $X$.
 A manifold with corners $X$ is a \emph{multifaceted manifold} if every $x\in X$ belongs to exactly $c(x)$ facets of $X$.
-A \emph{$\Codim{n}$-manifold} is a multifaceted manifold $X$ along with an ordered $n$-tuple $(\del_1X,\dots,\del_nX)$ of multifacets of $X$ such that: $\bigcup_i\bdy_iX=\bdy X$; and for all distinct $i,j$, $\del_iX\cap\del_jX$ is a multifacet of both $\del_iX$ and $\del_jX$.
+An \emph{$\Codim{n}$-manifold} is a multifaceted manifold $X$ along with an ordered $n$-tuple $(\del_1X,\dots,\del_nX)$ of multifacets of $X$ such that: $\bigcup_i\bdy_iX=\bdy X$; and for all distinct $i,j$, $\del_iX\cap\del_jX$ is a multifacet of both $\del_iX$ and $\del_jX$.
 (The number $n$ need not be the dimension of $X$.)
-See~\cite{Lau-top-cobordismcorners} for more details. (\cite{Lau-top-cobordismcorners} uses the terms `connected face', `face', and `manifold with faces' for `facet', `multifacet', and `multifaceted manifold', respectively.
-We have to change the terminology since `face' means something different for polytopes in \Section{permutohedra}.)
-Given a $\Codim{n}$-manifold $X$ and a vector $v\in\{0,1\}^n$ let $X(v)=\bigcap_{v_i=0}\bdy_iX$, with the convention that $X(\vec{1})=X$.
+See Laures~\cite{Lau-top-cobordismcorners} for more details.
+(Laures uses the terms `connected face', `face', and `manifold with faces' for `facet', `multifacet', and `multifaceted manifold', respectively.
+We have changed the terminology since `face' means something different for polytopes in \Section{permutohedra}.)
+Given a $\Codim{n}$-manifold $X$ and a vector $v\in\{0,1\}^n$ let $X(v)=\bigcap_{v_i=0}\bdy_iX$, with the convention that $X(\vec{1})=X$. \end{definition}

-As illustrative examples, an $n$-gon (polygon with $n$ sides) is a multifaceted manifold if $n>1$, while a $1$-gon (disk with one corner on the boundary) is a manifold with corners but not a multifaceted manifold.
+\begin{example} An $n$-gon (polygon with $n$ sides) is a multifaceted manifold if $n>1$, while a $1$-gon (disk with one corner on the boundary) is a manifold with corners but not a multifaceted manifold.
 Only the $2n$ gons can be made into $\Codim{2}$-manifolds, though $(2n+1)$-gons can be viewed as $2$-dimensional $\Codim{3}$-manifolds.
 Of the Platonic solids only the tetrahedron, cube, and dodecahedron are manifolds with corners, and all three are multifaceted manifolds.
 The cube can be made into a $\Codim{3}$-manifold by defining $\bdy_1X$ to be the front and back facets, $\bdy_2X$ to be the top and bottom facets, and $\bdy_3X$ to be the left and right facets.
-The tetrahedron and dodecahedron can not be given the structure of $\Codim{3}$-manifolds, although both can be made into $\Codim{4}$-manifolds.
+The tetrahedron and dodecahedron cannot be given the structure of $\Codim{3}$-manifolds, although both can be made into $\Codim{4}$-manifolds.
 An even more fundamental example is $(\RR_+)^n$ itself, which is a $\Codim{n}$-manifold by setting $\bdy_i(\RR_+)^n=\{v\in \RR_+^n\mid v_i=0\}$.
-Similarly, $\RR^N\times (\RR_+^n)$ is an $(n+N)$-dimensional $\Codim{n}$-manifold.
+Similarly, $\RR^N\times (\RR_+^n)$ is an $(n+N)$-dimensional $\Codim{n}$-manifold. \end{example}